WHAT IS AN ASSESSMENT?

-The goal is to provide the mentees access to advice that will help them make their property more beautiful, useful and safe, utilizing habitat appropriate species and environmentally sustainable practices.
-Mentees are strongly advised to obtain, read and frequently consult Rantings of a Mad Botanist: A Comprehensive Guide to Gardening and Land Use Practices Emphasizing Central Indiana (McKnight, 2016).
+The goal is to provide the client access to advice that will help them make their property more beautiful, useful and safe, utilizing habitat appropriate species and environmentally sustainable practices.
+Participants are advised to obtain, read and frequently consult Rantings of a Mad Botanist: A Comprehensive Guide to Gardening and Land Use Practices Emphasizing Central Indiana (McKnight, 2016).
 See also CLASS

 Everyone should have a landscape assessment BEFORE buying a property or undertaking additions/changes to their landscape — money well spent.
 See TESTIMONIALS.
 Moreover, I have not yet met a traditional home assessor capable of providing the service.
 Moreover, be suspicious of advice provided by anyone promoting their own products or services.
 Unfortunately, most gardeners (including master gardeners) do not know enough to provide advice that I would consider sound — see my Nov 2021 Rant.

 As regards the mentoring or assessment, there will NOT be a contract.
 It is pay as you go with the fee project specific and expected at time of service.
 There is a base hourly rate depending on travel time/distance. $60/hr CASH.
 Moreover, the Mad Botanist WILL NOT be available to do the recommended work (too busy, and usually too banged up, dealing with his own property as well as publishing and marketing books), but will provide advice on how to proceed.
 Nor do I make pretty elaborate drawings of potential layouts — frankly, I find them largely to be a waste of money and they can be pricey.
 [See also the Rantings book]